-WebAlign is a compliance resource to helps everyone in the web development lifecycle understand what WCAG requires and how to apply the accessibility concepts according to their job role.
+WebAlign is a compliance resource that helps everyone in the web development lifecycle understand what WCAG requires and how to apply the accessibility concepts according to their job role.
 WebAlign allows teams of any size to easily incorporate accessibility into their process and help ensure that existing and newly created content is made accessible and remains accessible.
 WebAlign is more than just a compliance resource, it can be used as a training tool and an outside vendor requirements tool.
-Using WebAlign demystifies web accessibility by making it easy to understand and apply.
+Using WebAlign demystifies web accessibility by making it easier to understand and apply.
 WebAlign removes the confusion and the pain of creating accessible content.

 Thanks for reading!
 In my next post I will continue to focus on other common and basic accessibility issues that can present a barrier to users and expose your site to those drive-by legal complaints.

 Want the latest blog posts, videos, white papers, and announcements?
 Sign up for our mailing list and stay in the loop!

 We're Here to Help When You're Ready